N-Heterocyclic carbene boryl anion: Synthesis

 Ever since the first crystalline carbene structure was isolated by Arduengo ins 1990, tuning different properties of NHCs has been a popular area of study in main group chemistry.
 The first NHC boryl anion was synthesized by Segawa in 2006.
 The precursor to the complex was first synthesized by a diimine reduction by magnesium followed by a reaction with BBr3.
 The final complex was synthesized through cleavage on a boron-bromide bond in a bromo-diazaborole complex by lithium naphthalenide.
 This reaction made a boryllithium complex, where the boron atom shows strong structural similarity to a free boryl anion.
 These similarities show that boron has the anionic -1 charge and is recognized as an isoelectronic compound to a singlet carbene.
 The key to this synthesis was bulky R substituents on the nitrogen which prevented dimerization, something that is common in boron chemistry.
 These bulky substituents and low temperatures provided successful isolation of the species.

 Differing Boryllithium Backbones

-After the first synthesis fo the NHC boryl anion, Segawa continued to synthesize other NHC boryl anions by switching the backbones of the complexes.
+After the first synthesis of the NHC boryl anion, Segawa continued to synthesize other NHC boryl anions by switching the backbones of the complexes.
 In 2008, it was found that by using the same reducing conditions as the first boryl anions, many other NHC boryl anions could be synthesized.